nxp-auto-goldvip/gvip/can-gw/README.rst

         ex: ``./can-fast-path.sh``

-   d) For can to ethernet route:
+   d) For can to ethernet route fast path:

       - Use the following arguments combinations which match the GoldVIP default configuration for CAN-GW